yash01699/yash01699/README.md

 ### Software Engineer at Qualcomm | MSc CS @ QMUL | AI Enthusiast 🚀

-I love building things, join me in the pursuit of creating technology that actually helps people.
-With a Master's in Computer Science from Queen Mary University of London, I love diving into new tech stacks and turning complex problems into cool, functional tools that can make a difference.
+I love building things and creating tools that actually helps people.
+With a Master's in Computer Science from Queen Mary University of London, I love diving into new tech stacks and turning complex problems into cool, functional solutions that can make a difference.

 🛠️ **What I'm up to:**
 - 🧠 Deep diving into Artificial Intelligence and Machine Learning.